White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have been underdogs seven times over their past 10 games and lost every one of those contests.
+- The White Sox have been underdogs eight times over their past 10 games and lost every one of those contests.

-- When it comes to the total, the White Sox and their foes are 4-4-2 in their previous 10 contests.

 White Sox Betting Records & Stats

-- The White Sox have been underdogs in 12 games this season and have come away with the win two times (16.7%) in those contests.
+- The White Sox have been victorious in two, or 12.5%, of the 16 contests they have been chosen as underdogs in this season.

-- Chicago has been at least a +125 moneyline underdog four times this season, but was upset in all of those games.
+- Chicago has been at least a +125 moneyline underdog eight times this season, but was upset in all of those games.

-- Oddsmakers have implied with the moneyline set for this matchup that the White Sox have a 44.4% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the White Sox have a 44.4% chance of pulling out a win.

-- Chicago and its opponents have gone over the total this season in 12 of its 21 opportunities.
+- So far this season, Chicago and its opponents have hit the over in 12 of its 25 games with a total.

 - The White Sox have yet play a game with a spread this season.